davidemurari/examplesIntroduction/README.md

 We provide a brief description of the files included in the directory, and conclude with the plot also present in the introduction.

+- [main](MassPreservingSIRmodel/main.py) : this script includes the definition of the two neural network architectures, the lines of code to train them and to display the obtained results.

+- [scripts](MassPreservingSIRmodel/scripts/) : this folder includes the scripts used to generate the plots in the introduction.
+Here is a brief description of the scripts:
-- [generateData](MassPreservingSIRmodel/generateData.py) : this scripts allows to get the trajectory segments based on the number of time instants to consider and the final time value.
+        - [generateData](MassPreservingSIRmodel/scripts/generateData.py) : this script allows to get the trajectory segments based on the number of time instants to consider and the final time value.
-- [main](MassPreservingSIRmodel/main.ipynb) : this notebook includes the definition of the two neural network architectures, the lines of code to train them and to display the obtained results.
+        - [networks](MassPreservingSIRmodel/scripts/training.py) : this script contains the definition of the two neural network architectures
+        - [plotting](MassPreservingSIRmodel/scripts/plotting.py) : this script contains the routine to generate and save the plots
-- [unconstrainedNet](MassPreservingSIRmodel/unconstrainedNet.pt) : this is the saved model for the unconstrained neural network.
+        - [training](MassPreservingSIRmodel/scripts/training.py) : this script contains the method to train the neural networks
-- [constrainedNet](MassPreservingSIRmodel/constrainedNet.pt) : this is the saved model for the constrained neural network.
+        - [utils](MassPreservingSIRmodel/scripts/utils.py) : this script contains two methods to reconstruct the piecewise smooth approximation of the solution based on the neural networks.
+- [trainedModels](MassPreservingSIRModel/trainedModels/) : this folder collects the files [unconstrainedNet.pt](MassPreservingSIRmodel/trainedModels/unconstrainedNet.pt) an [constrainedNet.pt](MassPreservingSIRmodel/trainedModels/constrainedNet.pt) where pre-trained versions of the two networks are stored.
+- [savedPlots](MassPreservingSIRModel/savedPlots/) : this folder is where the generated plots are stored
+- [main](MassPreservingSIRModel/main.py) : this script contains the lines of code to train or load the networks, and to generate the plot included below.

 The code is a simplified version of the code available at the repository https://github.com/davidemurari/StructuredNeuralNetworks